Portrait of Dr. Gachet: Background

 In late 1888, Van Gogh began to experience a mental breakdown, cutting off part of his ear.
 He stayed in hospital for a month, but was not fully healed and in April 1889 he checked himself into an asylum at Saint-Rémy-de-Provence, where he remained for a year.
 Released in 1890, Van Gogh's brother Theo searched for a home for the artist.
 Upon the recommendation of Camille Pissarro, a former patient of the doctor who told Theo of Gachet's interests in working with artists, Theo sent Vincent to Gachet's second home in Auvers.

 Vincent van Gogh's first impression of Gachet was unfavorable.
 Writing to Theo he remarked: "I think that we must not count on Dr. Gachet at all.
 First of all, he is sicker than I am, I think, or shall we say just as much, so that's that.
 Now when one blind man leads another blind man, don't they both fall into the ditch?"
-However, in a letter dated two days later to their sister Wilhelmina, he relayed, "I have found a true friend in Dr. Gachet, something like another brother, so much do we resemble each other physically and also mentally."
+In a letter dated two days later to their sister Wilhelmina, he relayed, "I have found a true friend in Dr. Gachet, something like another brother, so much do we resemble each other physically and also mentally."

 Van Gogh had a very prolific spell during his stay with Gachet, producing more than seventy paintings, including the portraits of Gachet.

 Van Gogh's thoughts returned several times to the painting by Eugène Delacroix of Torquato Tasso in the madhouse.
 After a visit with Paul Gauguin to Montpellier to see Alfred Bruyas's collection in the Musée Fabre, Van Gogh wrote to Theo, asking if he could find a copy of the lithograph after the painting.
 Three and a half months earlier, he had been thinking of the painting as an example of the sort of portraits he wanted to paint: "But it would be more in harmony with what Eugène Delacroix attempted and brought off in his Tasso in Prison, and many other pictures, representing a real man.
 Ah! portraiture, portraiture with the thought, the soul of the model in it, that is what I think must come."

 Van Gogh wrote to his sister in 1890 about the painting:

 The portraits of Dr. Gachet were completed just six weeks before Van Gogh shot himself and died from his wounds.